Hans Froelicher Sr.: Life and work

-Hans Froelicher Sr. was born in Solothurn, Switzerland and educated across Europe (Solothurn, France, England, University of Munich and University of Zurich).
+Hans Froelicher Sr. was born in Solothurn, Switzerland and educated across Europe (Solothurn, France, England, Ludwig-Maximilians-Universität München, and University of Zurich).
 He earned his PhD in philology from the University of Zurich in 1888.
 And on September 5 of that same year, he married fellow philology graduate student Frances Henrietta Mitchell.
 Eight days after their wedding, the couple moved to Baltimore to begin teaching at the Woman's College of Baltimore (later renamed Goucher College in 1910).

 At the Woman's College of Baltimore, Froelicher Sr. taught French, German language, German literature and the history of art for decades.
 However, he was dismissed from the college in 1918 for ambiguous reasons, perhaps due to German prejudice in the midst of World War I. In response, Froelicher Sr. wrote to President Woodrow Wilson asking for support and was quickly was reinstated after Wilson's endorsement.
 In addition to teaching at Goucher for over 40 years, Froelicher Sr. taught summer classes for teachers at Johns Hopkins University.

 Froelicher Sr. also served on many boards in the Baltimore community: City Wide Congress, Baltimore Museum of Art, Baltimore Reform League and School Commissioners of Baltimore City.
 Specifically, his work on the School Commissioners of Baltimore City proved important in shaping his work; he resigned from the board in protest after conservative mayor James H. Preston dismissed or fired progressive members of the board in 1911.
 He was subsequently invited to plan a new private school that would embody the ideals of progressive education.
 The school would be called The Park School of Baltimore.